kssb-cc/kssb-menu/readme.md

 ## Credits
 The following people helped make this happen:
-* [Síle Ekaterin Liszka](https://github.com/VulpineAmethyst) for some help with parsing the website and helping me learn how to parse Wordpress pages.
+* [Síle Ekaterin Liszka](https://github.com/VulpineAmethyst) for helping me learn how to parse Wordpress pages.

 ## Other Associated Projects
 There are two (as of this writing) additional projects I made based on this code; I used it to help me how to use the information given.